DevDenzo/mouse-jiggler/README.md

 # Mouse Jiggler
 This repository holds the code for a mouse jiggler application.
 This application will automate the movement of your mouse.

+If you like the code or would like to reach out to me about potential updates / features you can find me on twitter @DevDenzo

 # Modes
 This application has 4 different modes: